 There will be a poster session held during dinner on Saturday evening.
 It will feature the recent work of students and post-docs.
 Faculty should urge their students to make a poster presentation.
 The poster can be simple and include only a title, abstract, and a few figures, or can be a recycled or preview of prepared conference posters.
 Students and post-docs are encouraged to sign up for the poster session during the registration process.
 Prizes for the best posters will be awarded.

 REGISTRATION / MEALS / LODGING / DIRECTIONS

 The CNBC will cover the cost of Saturday night lodging (based on double occupancy), registration, and meals (breakfast, lunch, and dinner on Saturday and breakfast on Sunday).
 Please note that faculty and post-docs arriving on Friday will be responsible for their own lodging expenses.

-The CNBC will cover the cost of registration, meals (pizza on Friday, breakfast, lunch, and dinner on Saturday and breakfast on Sunday), and lodging on Friday and Saturday in a chalet which sleeps 10 students.
+The CNBC will cover the cost of registration, meals (pizza on Friday, breakfast, lunch, and dinner on Saturday and breakfast on Sunday), and lodging on Friday and Saturday.
 Students are expected to arrive on Friday and depart on Sunday.

 If you register to bring a guest or request single lodging accommodations, a CNBC staff member will be in touch with you to provide information on personal costs.